I. Grade Change Request and Academic Disputes

 Student's Grade Pending Appeal Decision

 Until a decision is rendered, the student's grade for the exam, assignment or project in question may be placed on hold pending an appeal decision.
 If a decision has not been made by the end of the semester in which the incident occurred, a grade of "Incomplete" may be assigned until the matter is resolved.
 If the student is found in violation of any form of academic dishonesty, the exam, assignment or project will be graded and an appropriate grade will be assigned by the instructor.
-The instructor is authorized to issue an "F" failing grade for course in question.
-Additional discipline sanctions may also be administered by the College Judicial Affairs Office.
+The instructor is authorized to issue an "F" failing grade for the course in question.
+Additional discipline sanctions may also be administered by the college's Judicial Affairs Office.